NoComplyDev/CRTAP/README.md

 - The ‘Welcome to The Re-Slayer’s Take’ repeated intro has been removed from all episodes of The Re-Slayer’s Take.
 Nobody needs to hear the same 60-second game format introduction 30 times.

 - Critical Role S00E049 ‘Feast of Legends’ re-encoded from the original MP4 Base Media to MP4 h.264 for file size purposes (Handbrake 1.8.2 - h.264 VideoToolBox - VFR - CQ 63 - AAC Passthrough).
 The episode clocked in at an impressive 21.86GB prior to processing.

+- From CR Cooldown S04E011 onwards, Beacon changed the video format to some obnoxious HLS thing.
+This forced me to re-encode all future episodes to avoid stuttering caused by invalid timestamps.
+(Handbrake 1.10.2 - h.264 VideoToolBox - VFR - CQ 70 - AAC Passthrough).

 ## Adding the archive to Plex